MPC-AB2/Lecture5/README.md

 1. Download the zip file with Elastix software version 5.0.1 for Windows x64 from [here](https://github.com/SuperElastix/elastix/releases).
 2. Extract all files from zip file into the created subfolder **elastix** in main folder **Lecture5**.
 3. Download the data in a zip file from [here](https://www.vut.cz/www_base/vutdisk.php?i=286020a49b).
 Extract the content of the zip folder into **Lecture5** folder.
 It contains three mat files (*dataX.mat*), each containing *fixed* (reference) and *moving* image.
 In the first task we will be working with *data1.mat* only.
 4. Elastix needs the input in the *mhd/raw* files.
-7. Compute a depth maps from obtained disparity maps and available calibration parameters.
-8. Design an automatic algorithm for depth maps computation (depth will be in mm).
-Try to design also a pipeline for post-processing of disparity (depth) maps that will reflect in gaining similar results as the ground truth maps.
+Create fuction *mat2raw.m* to save variable to *mhd/raw* file:
+   * the inputs will be 2D matrix, save-path and file name,
+   * function writes the variable into *.raw* and *.mhd* format (no output).
+5. Create an alternative function *mat2rawMASK.m* to write a binary image; the same inputs/outputs as before.
+6. Create function *raw2mat.m* to read *mhd/raw* file:
+   * the input will be a path to the *.mhd* file to be loaded,
+   * the output argument will be a variable.
+7. Create a script for registration:
+   * load example images from *data1.mat*,
+   * write images from *fixed* and *moving* variables into *.raw* and *.mhd* files by *mat2raw.m* function,
+   * run image registration using Elastix by command line execution in Matlab,
+   * read registered image from *mhd/raw* file by *raw2mat.m* function.
+9. Perform geometrical transformation of the image via Transformix using command line execution in Matlab.
+10. Change the transformix command to save also the deformation field.
+11. Perform rigid and affine registration of images from data1.mat and set the parametric files properly to get visually optimal results.

+### Task 2 - Using Binary masks (AFFINE geom. transf.)
+1. Create a copy of your registration script from Task 1.
+2. Try to use it to register the images from *data2.mat* file.
+3. Modify your script to use a binary mask for elimination zero pixels of background.
+4. Perform registration of images from *data2.mat* and set the parametric files properly to get visually optimal results.

+### Task 3 - Design of registration approaches leading to correction of breathing movement - Challenge
+1. Create a copy of your registration script from Task 2.
+2. Load *data3.mat* file, which contains single pairs of 2D lung CT images.
+3. Design the registration approach which will correct a breathing movement in inhale and exhale phase (The pipeline can consist several registrations with different geometrical transformations and/or parameters, including pyramidal approach.).
-9. Use the provided MATLAB function for evaluation of the results and submit the output to the provided Excel table.
-The function *evaluateReconstruction.p* called as:
+12. Use the provided MATLAB function for the evaluation of the results.
+The function *Eval_Lung2D.p* called as:
-`[MAE,percantageMissing,details] = evaluateReconstruction(depthMaps)`,
+`[MAE,percantageMissing,details] = Eval_Lung2D(registered)`,
 has the following inputs and outputs:
   * depthMaps (cell array 1xNumber of scenes, where each cell contains matrix sized as image containing depth values in mm, missing pixels should have value equal to zero); the order of scenes has to be preserved,
   * MAE (mean absolute error for whole dataset),
   * percentageMissing (mean percent of pixels without estimated depth)
   * details for individual scenes.
-6. Store your implemented algorithm as a form of function `[depthMaps] = TeamName( path )`; for *depthMaps* see above; *path* is the path to the *Data* folder with subfolders of individual scenes.
-Make sure the function will open individual subfolders, compute the depth map and store it in the cell array with the order of scene preserved.
-The function will be used for evaluation of universality of your solution using another input scenes. **Push** your program implementations into GitHub repository **Lecture4** using the **branch of your team** (stage changed -> fill commit message -> sign off -> commit -> push -> select *NAME_OF_YOUR_TEAM* branch -> push -> manager-core -> web browser -> fill your credentials).
+6. **Push** your program implementations into GitHub repository **Lecture5** using the **branch of your team** (stage changed -> fill commit message -> sign off -> commit -> push -> select *NAME_OF_YOUR_TEAM* branch -> push -> manager-core -> web browser -> fill your credentials).
-7. Create a reconstructed 3D surface image of your best-estimated depth map and use representation by a point cloud (due to the high resolution of original images use subsampled space only).
-Check the quality of the reconstruction.
-You can rotate the 3D plot and make sure that the reconstructed objects are clearly visible.
-8. Submit *.tiff* image of the 3d surface and the best-obtained result of your method evaluated on the competition dataset using the evaluation function (i.e. submit the calculated evaluation values) into a shared [Excel table](https://docs.google.com/spreadsheets/d/1_cAuTqY7bAdAE_-ORHeWioJ7d9sKWocp/edit?usp=sharing&ouid=105272487043795807825&rtpof=true&sd=true).
+8. Submit *.tiff* image of the best-obtained result of your registration approach and fill in the corresponding results into a shared [Excel table](https://docs.google.com/spreadsheets/d/1ZLWh8O1HYGq7U62asCGflhpPCPrQu6ll/edit?usp=sharing&ouid=112211468254352441667&rtpof=true&sd=true).
 The evaluation of results from each team will be presented at the end of the lecture.